 Creativity and enrichment activities play a large part in motivating the pupils and ensuring that learning is fun.

-The curriculum also focuses on the Independent Living Skills (ILS) and we also offer Gardening/Ground Maintenance and some basic Vehicle Maintenance.
+The curriculum also focuses on the Independent Living Skills (ILS) and we have an amazing site which can also facilitate Gardening/Ground Maintenance and some basic Vehicle Maintenance.

 In addition, we have a weekly Community Access session, where pupils can access Shops, Cafes, Leisure Centres, Libraries, etc., in their local community and also visit new places and activities e.g. Adventure Golf, Chester Zoo, Trampoline Centres, etc.